All Episodes

 He's in a million shows.

-And they're all the nicest people because they're very they're all working constantly, but they're not big stars.
+And they're all the nicest people because they're very, they're all working constantly, but they're not big stars.

-If they brought you in the dressing room and hit the button like Matt Lauer with locks the door, you wouldn't care.
+If they brought you in the dressing room and hit the button like Matt Lauer locks the door, you wouldn't care.

-It's kind of like me, you know.
+He's kind of like me.

 You know, we just step aside, make room for the big name.

-And this Matt Lauer, when he said to the obvious some NBC engineers had to install this button, he had a special button under his desk.
+And this Matt Lauer, when he said to the obvious NBC engineers had to install this button, he had a special button under his desk.

 He could lock the doors.